Jutes: Homeland and historical accounts

 Bede inferred that the Jutish homeland was on the Jutland peninsula.
 However, analysis of grave goods of the time have provided a link between East Kent, south Hampshire and the Isle of Wight, but little evidence of any link with Jutland.
 There is evidence that the Jutes who migrated to England came from northern Francia or from Frisia.
 Historians have posited that Jutland was the homeland of the Jutes, but when the Danes invaded the Jutland Peninsula in about AD 200, some of the Jutes would have been absorbed by the Danish culture and others may have migrated to northern Francia and Frisia.
+In Scandinavian sources from the Middle Ages, the Jutes are only sporadically mentioned, now as subgroup of the Danes.

 There is a hypothesis, suggested by Pontus Fahlbeck in 1884, that the Geats were Jutes.
 According to this hypothesis the Geats resided in southern Sweden and also in Jutland (where Beowulf would have lived).

 The evidence adduced for this hypothesis includes: